 Never improvise during a firing.
 Even if you've done them before and even if they're well planned, these are always stressful.
 Don't rely on your real-time judgement to determine what to do or say.
 Follow a pre-prepared script closely.
 This has the added advantage of serving as a record of exactly what was said in case there are legal issues afterward.
 When you improvise, you don't have a record of what was said, weakening your legal defensibility.

-It's not a performance review; don't use the time to get deep into performance (it makes it seem less like a final decision)
+It's not a performance review; don't use the time to get deep into performance (it makes it seem more like a debate and less like a final decision)

 Step 4: Message and manage the team